bilashsaha/luhn_ruby/README.md

 ## Installation

-Add this line to your Gemfile:
+Add to your Gemfile:

     gem 'luhn_ruby'

-And then execute:
+And then :

     $ bundle

-Or install it yourself as:
+Or install it:

     $ gem install luhn-ruby